ShyamaPal/cell-data-analysis/README.md

 pytest test
 ```

+### Deployment
+The code can be deployed in the desired environment through Jenkins pipeline by building docker image with the python environment and running the test cases through pytest.
+It can be scheduled to run in a dockerized way where any of the run commands can be executed.

+### Configuration
+The Spark configurations can be handled by running spark-submit command and passing the configurations dynamically.
+Example: `spark-submit --conf <> --master <> cell_data_analysis/_main_.py`

 ### Improvement ideas
 * use click instead of argparse and make it as an commandline
 * improve test coverage